shadow3g/oscommerce/Documentation/configuration.md

 #### Edit using database
 1 - Open your database management (Frequently Cpanel->phpmyadmin)

 2 - Connect to wordpress database.
-(Frequently called wordpress)

-3 - Launch a query to check if the table exists: select * from wp_pagantis_config
+3 - Launch a query to check if the table exists: select * from pagantis_config
 ![Step 3](./sql_step3.png?raw=true "Step 1")

 4 - Find the config field to edit, in this example we are going to edit: PAGANTIS_TITlE

-5 - Launch a query to edit their value: Update wp_pagantis_config set value='New title' where config='PAGANTIS_TITLE'
+5 - Launch a query to edit their value: Update pagantis_config set value='New title' where config='PAGANTIS_TITLE'
 ![Step 5](./sql_step5.png?raw=true "Step 5")

-6 - After the modification, you can check it launching the query: "select * from wp_pagantis_config"
+6 - After the modification, you can check it launching the query: "select * from pagantis_config"
 ![Step 6](./sql_step6.png?raw=true "Step 6")

 7 - Finally you can see the change in checkout page